 Directors, executive officers and holders of in excess of 10% of the Company's common stock are required to file reports concerning their transactions in and holdings of equity securities of the Company.
-Based on a review of reports filed by each such person, and inquiry of each regarding holdings and transactions, the Company believes that all reports required with respect to the year 2006 were timely filed, except that Mr. Rayhill filed two reports late, one report relating to his initial holdings, and the other (one day late) relating to one transaction.
+Based on a review of reports filed by each such person, and inquiry of each regarding holdings and transactions, the Company believes that all reports required with respect to the year 2007 were timely filed, except that Mr. Terry filed one report late.